sudo-suhas/xgo/errors/readme.md

 #### Status code

 `errors` is intended to be a general purpose error handling package.
-However, it includes minor extentions to make working with HTTP easier.
+However, it includes minor extensions to make working with HTTP easier.
 The idea is that its there if you need it but doesn't get in the way if you don't.

 [`errors.Kind`][errors.kind] is composed of the error code and the HTTP status